seanbreckenridge/exobrain/src/content/notes/self/shaving.md

 metal impact:

-- platinum - imrpoves durability, how many times you can use it
+- platinum - improves durability, how many times you can use it
 - tungsten - reduces corrosion, keeps sharp longer in humid environments
 - chromium - improves sharpness for closer shave